emotivhq/generator-makeme-famous/README.md

 ```

 > **NOTE:**
-> `gulp browsersync` accepts an option --no-browser if you do not want to automatically open a browser
+> `gulp browsersync` accepts an option `--no-browser` if you do not want to automatically open a browser

 > **NOTE:**
-> `gulp browsersync` accepts an option --https if you do want to force an HTTPS connection
+> `gulp browsersync` accepts an option `--https` if you want to force an HTTPS connection
 > you can also control http vs https using in `gulp_taks/common/constants.js` -> `serve.https` boolean

 ## Upgrade
-I like to publish new versions as soon as possible.
-So here is the upgrade process.
+Here is the upgrade process.

 ```bash
 npm update -g generator-mcfly